Otto Ampferer: Life and scientific work

 In 1928, using the example of the Stanser Joch in Tyrol, he described a relief shift that became exemplary for later work.
 Furthermore, Ampferer coined the expressions dead folding and mountain rifting.

 Ampferer was not only an outstanding geologist, however, he also made a name for himself as a mountaineer.
 In 1899, for example, together with Karl Berger, he was the first to climb the Campanile Basso in the Brenta Group.
 Ampferer was also a good draughtsman who did not limit himself to geological motifs.

 Honours

-In 1937 he received the Eduard Suess Medal for his geoscientific work, in 1939 the Geological Society was the first to award him the Gustav Steinmann Medal with the additional dedication "the thinker in the depths of the mountains".
-Ampferer was, among other things, elected a member of the Academy of Sciences Leopoldina in 1936 and a full member of the Vienna Academy of Sciences in 1940.
+In 1937 he received the Eduard Suess Medal for his geoscientific work.
+In 1939, the German Geological Society awarded him the Gustav Steinmann Medal, with the additional dedication "the thinker in the depths of the mountains".
+Ampferer was, among other things, elected a member of the German National Academy of Sciences Leopoldina in 1936 and a full member of the Vienna Academy of Sciences in 1940.

 In 1956 the Ampferergasse in Vienna-Favoriten (10th district) was named after him.
 There is also an Ampfererstraße in the Innsbruck district of Höttinger Au, and in Graz the Ampfererweg has been dedicated to him since 1973.

-Since 1983, the Austrian Geologigal Society, of which Ampferer was president from 1938 to 1939, has awarded the Otto Ampferer Prize every two years to geoscientists (under 35 years of age) for outstanding achievements in the field of geosciences.
+Since 1983, the Austrian Geological Society has awarded the Otto Ampferer Prize every two years to geoscientists (under 35 years of age) for outstanding achievements in the field of geosciences.

 In Antarctica, the Ampfererberg was named after him.